zenvia/zenvia-openapi-spec/spec/tags/sms.md

 For more information about our [SMS API](https://zenviasmsenus.docs.apiary.io/#), visit its [documentation](https://zenviasmsenus.docs.apiary.io/#).

+## How to view your single shots report
+You can also access the Zenvia platform to view your [Consumption Report](https://app.zenvia.com/notifications/dashboard/api)

 ## SMS sender and recipient
 When you send some message for one contact using SMS channel: